 The house does have a modified salt box rear, but is not a slavish re-creation of the original.

 These photos are by Jeff Morton Photography and there are many more here.
 You will see that they did not carry the historical accuracy throughout the house and some smaller rooms are definitely 1970’s Colonial in style.

 Often here in New England, our homes are historical in reality or recreations.
 But, they can also feel kind of “musty” in their interior decorations.
 How do these homes get updated for more modern and fresher tastes?
-I plan on addressing this issue – updating historical homes for the 21st Century – in my next blog post so stay tuned.
+Check out my post on ideas for modern living in an antique home.
 And no, they won’t be swathed in gray paint with faux-Belgian style furniture!
 A few years ago, I wrote about this modern interior in an 1860 Colonial revival house, also in Sandwich.
-I didn’t mind it in that house, but I wouldn’t want the interior of the Which House to be opened up and overly modernized.
+I didn’t mind it in that house, but I wouldn’t want the interior of the Witch House to be opened up and overly modernized.